amogh7joshi/engagement-detection/README.md

 you can run `model.predict` on any custom images you want to test, or run any other operations with the model.
 A confusion matrix is also present, which will display if `plt.show()` is uncommented.

-**Live Face Detection**: Run the `facevideo.py` script.
+**Live Emotion Detection**: Run the `videoclassification.py` script.
+If you already have a trained model, set it at the top of the script, and it will detect emotions live.
+For just facial detection, run the `facevideo.py` script.
 You can choose which detector you want to use, as described at the top of the file.
 If you want to save images, set the `-s` flag to `True`, and they will save to a custom directory `imageruntest` at the top-level.
 More information is included at the top of the file.
-An implementation of the emotion detection model into this script is currently in progress.

-**Image Face Detection**: Run the `facedetect.py` script.
+**Image Emotion Detection**: Run the `emotionclassification.py` script.
+Choose the images you want to detect emotions on and place their paths in the `userimages` variable.
+If running from the command line, then write out the paths to each of the images when running the script.
+Optionally, if you just want facial detection,  run the `facedetect.py` script.
 If running from the command line, then read the argument information at the top of the file.
 Otherwise, insert the paths of the images that you want to detect faces from into a list called `user_images` midway through the file.
 The changed images will save to a custom directory called `modded`, but you can change that from the `savedir` variable.
 For each image inputted, the script will output the same image with a bounding box around the faces detected from the image.